Diego-Llanes/resume/cv/cv.typ

   title: [Global Change Analysis Model Emulation],
   date: [Winter 2025],
   description: [
-    Developed an emulator for the Global Change Analysis Model and designed a methodology using deep reinforcement learning to suggest training points that increase model generalization during online training.
+    Developed an emulator for the Global Change Analysis Model and created novel sampling strategies for training an emulator on a minimal set of training data while maximizing generalizability.
+  // designed a methodology using deep reinforcement learning to suggest training points that increase model generalization during online training.
     #v(pub_spacing)
-    #emph()[This work is to be submitted in early Winter 2025 for ICLR 2025.]
+    #emph()[This work is to be submitted by early Fall 2025 for ICLR 2025.]
   ],
 )